 The film’s theatrical program book features a series of “Character Catalog” columns.
 Here, the members of the “Money Family” (マネー一家 Manē-ikka) each have their own (presumably) given name followed by the family name which is separated by an interpunct.
 As with other names written in this fashion, the punctuation seems to separate the given name and family name written here in western order.

-Daizenshuu 6’s “Library of Adventure” section provides designs for all three characters, explicitly calling them the “Money Family” yet again.
+The “Library of Adventure” section in Daizenshuu 6 provides designs for all three characters, explicitly calling them the “Money Family” yet again.
 However, the characters’ given names are the only names actually written out alongside each character:

 Additional merchandise tends to be comprehensive in their naming schemes, such as this Carddass card writing out the father’s name in full as 主催者 ギョーサン・マネー (Shusai-sha Gyōsan Manē or “[Tournament] Organizer Gyōsan Money”).